 Werner Büttner

-Werner Büttner (b.1954, Jena, Germany).
-Studied Law at Berlin Free University in 1973.
-Moves to Hamburg in 1977.
-Works with Georg Herold, Martin Kippenberger and Albert Oehlen from 1977 to 1985, was a professor at the Oil Painting Department of the Hamburg University of Fine Arts from 1989 to 2021.
-The artist lives and works in Geesthacht, Germany.
+Werner Büttner was born in 1954, Jena, Germany.
+He studied Law at Berlin Free University in 1973.
+He Moved to Hamburg in 1977, and worked with Georg Herold, Martin Kippenberger and Albert Oehlen from 1977 to 1985.
+From 1989 to 2021, he was a Professor of Painting at the University of Fine Arts Hamburg.
+The artist currently lives and works in Geesthacht, Germany.

-In addition, Butner's works are collected by many important institutions and foundations.
-Such as the Guggenheim Museum, USA; Cincinnati Art Museum, USA; FRAC, France; Hamburger Kunsthalle, Hamburg, Germany; Mumok-Museum Moderner Kunst Stiftung Ludwig, Austria; Harvard Art Museum, USA; Pinakothek der Moderne, Germany.
+In addition, Büttner’s works are in many important collections, institutions and foundations, such as the Solomon R. Guggenheim Museum, USA; Cincinnati Art Museum, USA; FRAC Poitou- Charentes, France; Hamburger Kunsthalle, Germany; Mumok – Museum Moderner Kunst Stiftung Ludwig Wien, Austria; Harvard Art Museum, USA; Pinakothek der Moderne, Germany, and many more.

 Learn more >